Aziz Sattar

 Datuk Abdul Aziz bin Sattar (Jawi: عبدالعزيز بن ستار; 8 August 1925 – 6 May 2014) was a Malaysian actor, singer, comedian, and director who is mostly known for his roles in the black and white Malay films of the 1950s and 1960s.

 Early life

 Aziz Sattar was born on Bawean island in Pekalongan Village, Gresik Regency, East Java Province, Dutch East Indies (now Indonesia) on 8 August 1925.
-When he was three years old, his family migrated to Singapore, where he was raised at Pasir Panjang.
-There, he met and befriended Salleh Kamil and Shariff Dol, who would later go on to extensive movie careers similar to his own.
+When he was three years old, his family migrated to Singapore, where he grew up in the Pasir Panjang area.
+From there, he met and befriended Salleh Kamil and Shariff Dol, who would later go on to extensive movie careers similar to his own.
 His early education was at the Sekolah Melayu Kota Raja.
 However, he was unable to continue his education beyond the age of 11 due to the Japanese occupation of Malaya at the time.

-By the time Aziz was 10 years old, he displayed talent as a natural comedian and entertainer, performing for local weddings and festivals in his village.
+By the time Aziz was 10 years old, he displayed talent as a natural comedian and entertainer, performing at local weddings and festivals in his village.
 In his early 20s, he worked as a lorry driver.